 Concluding remarks

 When Radio Sweden purchased the SF-archive in 1964, the sole purpose was reuse.
-Old films were to be compiled into new TV programs and given an afterlife in a novel medium, albeit in re-edited form.
+Old films were to be compiled into new TV programs and given an afterlife in a novel medium, albeit in a re-edited form.
 Today, a similar reuse of moving images also occurs on digital platforms, as old television programs and films have found a haven on YouTube (and similar sites).
 RosaMannen’s ways of making Swedish TV history available are appreciated by many and have been tolerated by SVT, perhaps because his VHS copies are of lesser quality.
 Then again, YouTube is today also the platform for algorithmic upscaling experiments of predominantly older films (to avoid IPR issues).
 Material from the SF-archive has, for example, been reused and uploaded by ColorByCarl, with footage remastered and upscaled to 4K and 60 frames per second using various AI and software toolkits.
 Even if film archivists usually detest machine learning algorithms, such upscaling has received immense attention: Denis Shiryaev upscaled version of footage from the SF-archive – shot by Swedish Biograph in New York in 1911 – has been viewed more than twenty million times (all likely including a number of bots).
 Naturally, algorithms alter these films but so did prior TV-producers.
 A wider digital context of the Video Reuse Detector hence also includes computational reuse in other ways.
-All likely, an increasing amount of films from the SF-archive will surmount on YouTube – or as Abigail de Kosnik has stated: “Online, each media commodity becomes, at the instant of its release, an archive to be plundered, an original to be memorized, copied, and manipulated – a starting point or springboard for receivers’ creativity, rather than an end unto itself” (De Kosnik 2016).
+Probably, an increasing amount of films from the SF-archive will surmount on YouTube – or as Abigail de Kosnik has stated: “Online, each media commodity becomes, at the instant of its release, an archive to be plundered, an original to be memorized, copied, and manipulated – a starting point or springboard for receivers’ creativity, rather than an end unto itself” (De Kosnik 2016).

 In the example presented in this article, we included roughly 1,400 videos from the SF-archive.
 Taking the research further, it would of course be interesting to include a larger part of the archive, if not the entire archive which is divided into subsections; SF2000, SF3000 etcetera for all 5,500 videos.
 When we started working with the whole SF-archive, however, we found that too many computational resources were needed and had to scale down to only use the 1,400 videos within the first SF2000 category, containing the oldest film titles.
 SF2001A-B, for example, includes the very first Swedish film materials, shot by a local Lumière cinematographer at the Stockholm exhibition in 1897.
 These sequences are popular and have habitually been used in historical television documentaries since the moving images are the oldest depicting Sweden.
 To our surprise, however, they did not feature prominently in our televisual dataset.
 As our displayed results indicate, by using the VRD it hence is possible to discern which footage from the SF-archive that was reused – as well as missing, popular film sequences.
-In theory, it would be even possible to detect exactly what sequences from the SF-archive were most popular and reused by TV producers at Swedish Television (SVT) from the mid-1960s until today, should the datasets be enlarged.
+In theory, it would even be possible to detect exactly what sequences from the SF-archive were most popular and reused by TV producers at Swedish Television (SVT) from the mid-1960s until today, should the datasets be enlarged.